Trump scraps the Iran nuclear deal. Now what?

 Breaking News Emails

-President Donald Trump's decision to reimpose sanctions on Iran — essentially abandoning the Obama-era nuclear deal — leaves the international community scrambling to salvage the pact.
+President Donald Trump's decision to reimpose sanctions on Iran — violating the Obama-era nuclear deal — leaves the other nations involved scrambling to salvage the pact.

 Experts warned it also risks weakening trust in the United States, raising questions about whether Washington can be taken at its word, and could potentially bolster hard-liners in Tehran who are pushing an agenda of Middle East aggression.